c0lap5o/nextcloud/README.md

 ```

 Ensure that your browser cache is cleared if you experience unexpected HTTPS redirection.
+For SSL issues, verify that your domain is pointing to your server's IP address.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have suggestions or improvements.
+Please feel free to submit a Pull Request or open an issue for suggestions or improvements.

-## License
+## 📄 License

-This project is licensed under the [MIT License](https://mit-license.org/)
+This project is open source and available under the [MIT License](https://opensource.org/license/MIT).

-## Acknowledgments
+## 🙏 Acknowledgments

 Nextcloud\
 Traefik\
-Docker
+Docker\
+MariaDB\
+Redis